 Academy: An Academy is an educational environment within a company, consisting of all its employees as well as all the educational material and tools required for employees’ training and for admins’ ability to manage everything related to training.

-Above Unit: An Above Unit is a collection of employees that is larger than a Unit.
-An Above Unit can either refer to an physical location or to virtual groupings, such as an arbitrary grouping of Units into a single Above Unit.
-Above Units represent areas, organizations, and people connected to Units.
+Above Unit: An above unit is a collection of employees that is larger than a unit.
+An above unit can either refer to a physical location, such as state or country, or to virtual groupings, such as an arbitrary grouping of units into a single above unit.
+Above units represent areas, organizations, or people connected to units.

-- Professional Instructors: Professional Instructors are authorized to set a price to courses.
+- Professional Instructors: Professional instructors are authorized to set a price for courses.
 No one else can see the Set Price field on the course management panel.